Noctis-/XSocketsWCF/README.md

 # An introduction
 Lots of RESTful WCF services out there with lots of polling over AJAX to them.
-Even though I would like to replace these walkie-talkie applications with realtime it´s not likely taht we will see this yet.
+Even though I would like to replace these walkie-talkie applications with realtime it´s not likely that we will see this yet.
 However, you can boost your WCF (or any other legacy application) to realtime with XSockets.

 # For who´?
 Anyone interested in realtime development with knowledge of C# and JavaScript